GeorgiKeranov/memories-mern-app/README.md

-# Memories Mern App
+# Memories MERN App
-Memories is social web application that have users and they can create post.
-The posts can be commented or liked by other users.
+Memories is a social web application that has users who can create posts.
+The posts can be commented on or liked by other users.
+It is built with Node.JS, React, Express and MongoDB

 ## [Preview the live application](https://gkeranov-memories-app.netlify.app/)
 [You can check the live application from here - https://gkeranov-memories-app.netlify.app/](https://gkeranov-memories-app.netlify.app/).